Sarah Moore Grimké: Becoming an abolitionist

-Activism
+Activism and legacy

 Sarah and Angelina had come to loathe slavery and all its degradations.
 They had hoped that their new faith would be more accepting of their abolitionist beliefs than their former had been.
 However, their initial attempts to attack slavery caused them difficulties in the Quaker community.
 The sisters persisted despite their belief that the fight for women's rights was as important as the fight to abolish slavery.
 Although Sarah had the desire to 'equip women for economic independence and for social usefulness' [22], they continued to be attacked, even by some abolitionists, who considered their position extreme.
 In 1836, Sarah published An Epistle to the Clergy of the Southern States.
 In 1837, Letters on the Equality of the Sexes and the Condition of Women was published serially in a Massachusetts newspaper, The Spectator, and immediately reprinted in The Liberator, the newspaper published by radical abolitionist and women's rights leader William Lloyd Garrison.
 The letters were published in book form in 1838.

 When the sisters were together in Philadelphia, they devoted themselves to charity work and to the Society of Friends (the proper name for the religion often called "Quaker").
 Sarah began working toward becoming a clergy member but was continually discouraged by male members of the church.
 Sarah realized that, though the church was something she agreed with in theory, it was not delivering on its promises.
 It was around this time that anti-slavery rhetoric began entering public discourse.

 Joining her sister in the American Anti-Slavery Society in 1836, Sarah originally felt that she had found the place where she truly belonged, in which her thoughts and ideas were encouraged.
 However, as she and Angelina began speaking not only on abolition but also on the importance of women's rights, they began to face much criticism.
 Their public speeches were seen as unwomanly because they spoke to mixed-gender audiences, called "promiscuous audiences" at the time.
 They also publicly debated men who disagreed with them.
 This was too much for the general public of 1837 and caused many harsh attacks on their womanhood; one line of thought suggested that they were both just poor "spinsters" displaying themselves in order to find any man who would be willing to take one.